petemcfarlane/petemcfarlane/source/_posts/2016-04-12-named-constructors.md

 ---

-I said objects are often created using the `new` keyword before a class, but sometimes you may want multiple ways to instantiate an object, for example with different parameters, or with an explicitly named method.
+Objects are often created using the `new` keyword before a class name, but sometimes you may want multiple ways to instantiate an object, for example with different parameters, or with an explicitly named method.
 In some programming languages you can use _method overloading_ to pass different parameters to the constructor but PHP doesn't have that.
 In PHP we use _named constructors_ like so:

 ```php
 class Distance